Sporting

 It is thought that the Pointer found its way to America with early colonizers however this is still up for debate.
 The breed was one of the breeds registered in America.
 In 1879, the American kennel club recognised the Pointer and in 1938, the American pointer club was created.

-Pointers are ideal pets for those looking for a furry friend that's extremely active but also very friendly and lovable.
-Because of their background in hunting, they are great guard dogs that will sound the alarm if anything suspicious activity happens around your house at night.
+Pointers are ideal pets for those looking for a furry friend that’s extremely active but also very friendly and lovable.
+Because of their background in hunting, they are great guard dogs that will sound the alarm if any suspicious activity happens around your house at night.

 Like other breeds used in hunting, the pointer responds exceptionally well to training.
 They can be extremely obedient if trained correctly and will enjoy obeying commands such as “come” and “stay”.
 They enjoy the company of people and other dogs if socialized properly during their early years.